MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-setup-vat.md

 ## <a name="use-reverse-charge-vat-for-trade-between-eu-countries-or-regions"></a>Use reverse charge GST/HST for trade between EU countries or regions

 Some companies must use reverse charge VAT when trading with other companies.
-For example this rule applies to purchases from EU countries/regions and sales to EU countries/regions.
+For example, this rule applies to purchases from EU countries/regions and sales to EU countries/regions.

 > [!NOTE]
 > This rule applies when trading with companies that are registered as GST/HST liable in another EU country/region.
 If you do business directly with consumers in other EU countries/regions, then you should contact your tax authority for applicable VAT rules.